Fender Broadcaster 70th Anniversary Limited Edition

 “Fender Broadcaster – This Year Only” “Left Handed”

-Our eighteenth Broadcaster has just arrived.
+Our Twenty-third Broadcaster has just arrived.
 For the lucky customers that own one, they just keep raving about there Broadcaster!

 On Order – It’s available … Would like to secure this amazing guitar?

 Last of the 70th Anniversary Broadcaster’s.
-Fender are no longer tacking orders, only filling back orders.
+Fender are no longer taking orders, only filling back orders.
 Pics not of actual guitar.

 Fender changed the music world forever in October 1950 with the first dual-pickup electric Spanish guitar—the Broadcaster®.
 The instrument vaulted Fender into the mainstream of electric guitar, with gorgeous features and smart innovations including an ash body with a translucent blonde nitrocellulose finish, sturdy maple neck with rear-installed truss rod for solid stability (with a walnut “skunk stripe”), single-ply black phenolic pickguard, two loud-and-clear pickups and versatile wiring for three distinctive tone settings.
 Revolutionary as it was, however, the Broadcaster was short lived—produced only for a couple months until January 1951 because of an already-existing trademark on the name held by the Gretsch guitar company.